kmehltretter82/frama-c-linux/INSTALL.md

 ### Reference configuration

 See file [reference-configuration.md](reference-configuration.md)
-for a set of packages that is known to work with Frama-C 21 (Scandium).
+for a set of packages that is known to work with Frama-C 22 (Titanium).

 ### Installing Custom Versions of Frama-C